 step 2. assess your situation - do you have the necessary skills/experience?

 Once you've worked out precisely what you want, you may find that your current experience and skill-set do not quite match your preferred role.
 If you're unsure, search for a similar role online, and you should be able to see in the list of 'requirements' in the job description what employers are looking for.
 If you find that your skills do not match the role, don't be disheartened, as there are several ways you can achieve your career goals.
 For example:

 - upskill by enrolling in a training course such as your Diploma in Early Childhood Education and Care

 step 3. write a winning resume

 One of the most daunting aspects of looking for a new job can be working out how to write a resume that will stand out.
-A well written, eye-catching resume can mean the difference between landing your dream job, or having to settle for something second best.
+A well-written, eye-catching resume can mean the difference between landing your dream job or settling for something second best.

-Your resume should not only outline your skills and expertise, but also demonstrate why you’ll be a great fit for the role and the centre.
-To get started, read our 'how to write a winning resume' guide.
+Your resume should outline your skills and expertise and demonstrate why you'll be an excellent fit for the role and the centre.
+Read our how-to write a winning resume guide to get started.

 step 4. search and apply

-Our specialist consultants are experts in recruiting for jobs in early childhood, and can connect you to roles which may not be advertised.
+Our specialist consultants are experts in recruiting for jobs in early childhood and can connect you to roles that may not be advertised.

 step 5. brush up on your interview skills - and nail it!